ocaml/opam/doc/pages/Manual.md

 <comment>       ::= ( "(*" { <char> }* "*)" ) | ( "#" { <char\newline> }* <newline> )
 ```

-The OPAM file formats share a common base syntax.
+The <span class="opam">opam</span> file formats share a common base syntax.
 The files are utf8 encoded and
 define a list of _fields_ and _sections_.

-Opam uses a range of different files, each allowing their own set of fields and
+<span class="opam">opam</span> uses a range of different files, each allowing their own set of fields and
 sections, in a specific format.

 Base values can be literal booleans, integers or strings, identifiers, and